bilment/online-store/README.md

 1. Open IntelliJ IDEA.
 2. Select "Open" and navigate to the directory where you cloned or downloaded the project.
 3. After the project opens, wait for IntelliJ to index the files and set up the project.
-4. Find the main class with the `public static void main(String[] args)` method.
+4. Find the Store class that contains the public static void main(String[] args) method.
-5. Right-click on the file and select 'Run 'YourMainClassName.main()'' to start the application.
+5. Right-click on the Store class and select 'Run 'Store.main()'' to start the Online Store application.

 ## Technologies Used